jtsteinbach/sandbox/README.md

 ### `sb info`

-One-screen repository overview: store location and size, current branch, object counts, journal length, chain head, and how your saves will be attributed.
+One-screen repository overview: store location and size, current branch, object counts, journal length, the current anchor, and how your saves will be attributed.

 ### `sb who [name] [email]`